540792740/Marlabs_UI/src/React/React Coding.md

 ###4.
 Redux:  Redux is a predictable state container for JS app
         a>  `npm i redux -s`
             `npm install react-redux`
         b>  1>`Store`： holds the state of Application
                 Responsibilities:
                     A> Holds application state
                     B> Allows access to state via getState() C> Allows state to be updated via dispatch D> Register listenners via subscribe(listenner)
                     E> Handles unregistering, by a function returned  by subscribe 2> `Action`: Describes the changes in the sate of the App A> dispatch(action)
             3> `Reducer`: state initialize and update
-                        A> Carries out the state transition depending on the action
+                    A> Carries out the state transition depending on the action C> Provider: Using context to pass parameter.

-        c> principle:
-            1>
+            1>  in app.js: <Provider store={store}>
-            2> The only way to change the state is to emit an ction, an object descriping what happen 3> To specify how the satet tree is transformed by actions, you write pure reducers. d> Redux-logger
+        d> {connect} is a HOC:
+                connect by mapping using mapStateToPRops and mapDispatchToProps e> Redux-logger
                 `npm i --save redux-logger`
+        f> thunk

-         e> `npm install axios redux-thunk`
+                 `npm install axios redux-thunk`

 ###5.
 Hook
         a> Using `state` without create class, just using function,